Fatal car crash turns into homicide investigation - Salisbury Post

 CHINA GROVE — Rowan Sheriff’s Office detectives are now treating a fatal, single-vehicle car crash that occurred Wednesday as a homicide.

-Edward Geouge III, 28, was found dead after the N.C.
+Edward Geouge III, 28, of Kannapolis was found dead after the N.C.
 Highway Patrol responded Wednesday morning to a single car crash in the 1000 block of Saw Road near China Grove.
 Geouge’s vehicle, a gray Honda, was found overturned in a field after running off the road and striking a fence.

 In a news release Friday, the Rowan Sheriff’s Office said a medical examiner determined Geouge was fatally shot.
 The Sheriff’s Office says detectives developed suspects in the incident and continue to investigate the crime.